sditchek/GROOT/README.md

 # GROOT

 ## What Is GROOT?
-GROOT stands for GRaphics for OSEs and OSSEs on TCs.
-It is a visualization package for Observing System Experiments (OSEs) and Observing System Simulation Experiments (OSSEs) that use HWRF, the Basin-Scale HWRF, or the FV3GFS with a focus on tropical cyclone (TC) verification.
+GROOT stands for GRaphics for OS(S)Es and Other modeling applications on TCs.
+It is a visualization package for evaluating Observing System Experiments (OSEs), Observing System Simulation Experiments (OSSEs), new modeling systems, and model upgrades that use HWRF, Basin-Scale HWRF, HAFS, or the FV3GFS with a focus on tropical cyclone (TC) verification.

 ## What Capabilities Are Included?
 GROOT has a hurricane component (GROOT-H) and a global component (GROOT-G).
 Both still focus on TC verification, but their usage depends on what model is being used.

 ### GROOT-H

-Use this component if you are running HWRF or the basin-scale HWRF.
+Use this component if you are running HWRF, the basin-scale HWRF, or HAFS that do not use ADECKS.
 It has four main features:

   1) **Error Statistics Capability:** graphics for individual storms, composites, and various subsets are generated
   2) **Assimilated Observations Capability:** graphics for individual storms and storm-relative composites are generated